musicjunkieg/astro-standard-site/README.md

 Publish your Astro blog to the federated web.
 This package connects your blog to [ATProto](https://atproto.com/) (the protocol behind Bluesky) using the [standard.site](https://standard.site/) schema, enabling:

-- **Cross-platform publishing** — Your posts appear on Leaflet, WhiteWind, and other ATProto readers
+- **Cross-platform publishing** — Your posts appear on Leaflet, Pckt, and other ATProto readers, if enabled
 - **Federated comments** — Display Bluesky replies as comments on your blog
 - **Verified ownership** — Prove you own your content with cryptographic verification